The symptoms of seasonal affective disorder (SAD) are similar to those of normal depression, but they occur repetitively at a particular time of year.

 These symptoms may make everyday activities increasingly difficult.

-You should see your GP if you think you might have SAD and you're finding it difficult to cope.
+You should see a GP if you think you might have SAD and you're finding it difficult to cope.

-There are a number of helpful treatments your GP may be able to recommend.
+There are a number of helpful treatments the GP may be able to recommend.